Shaylin & Germán – Bio

 Shaylin is also active in global disability inclusive disaster risk reduction, humanitarian relief and whole community resilience initiatives through The Partnership and the United Nations Thematic Group on Persons with Disabilities for Disaster Risk Reduction.

-Alongside other advocates, Shaylin is a fellow Co-Chair of the National Council for Independent Living's Emergency Planning Subcommittee, and a fellow Co-Chair of the Consortium for Citizens with Disabilities Emergency Management Task Force.
+Alongside other advocates, Shaylin is a fellow Co-Chair of the Consortium for Citizens with Disabilities Emergency Management Task Force.